REVERSE YOUR THINKING®

 Proprietary Loan - Jumbo Reverse Mortgage Loan

 Jumbo reverse mortgages, also known as proprietary reverse mortgages, are a type of reverse mortgage.
 Financial institutions such as reverse mortgage lenders create and provide these jumbo reverse loans.
-These equity loans enable high-value home owners to access larger amounts of their home equity than government-insured HECM reverse mortgages.
+These equity loans enable high-value homeowners to access larger amounts of their home equity than government-insured HECM reverse mortgages.

 In response, some reverse mortgage lenders have developed their versions of the government-backed home equity conversion mortgage (HECM) product in response to the substantial increase in home property values in particular regions of the United States.
 This is their answer to the federally insured HECM reverse mortgage loan, which can only cover a certain amount of a home's value.